State Advocacy

 3. State Contracting and Labor Practices — House Bill (HB) 323

 HB 323 would tie state contract and grant eligibility to labor practice compliance for nonprofits with 200 or more employees.
 Organizations at or near that threshold should be reviewing their labor compliance posture now, before this bill advances further.
-Engagement with legislators before it reaches a floor vote is the point at which advocacy is most effective.
+Engage with legislators before it reaches a floor vote is the point at which advocacy is most effective.

 4. Higher Education Funding and Campus Closures